argumentcomputer/yatima-lang-alpha/README.md

   extensibility of a dynamically-typed language, without sacrificing the safety of static-typing.

+For examples of Yatima code please refer to the `introit` standard library: https://github.com/yatima-inc/introit

 On an implementation level:

 - Yatima's core reduction machine is based on the λ-DAG technique described in [Bottom-up β-reduction](https://www.ccs.neu.edu/home/wand/papers/shivers-wand-10.pdf).